Skip to content

 reboot

-Once machine is back online, install x2go package
+Once the system is back online, install the core X2Go server software:

 systemctl enable x2gocleansessions.service